-There have been quantitative studies on the effects of gill net fisheries at a local scale.
-In the English Channel, inshore gill nets have proved to have particularly high by-catch at some times and places.
+There have been quantitative studies on the effects of gill net fisheries on a local scale.
+In the Channel, inshore gill nets have proved to have particularly high by-catch at some times and places.
 Robins (1991) showed that these nets, set for bass, have caught virtually all of the diving birds (mostly razorbills Alca torda and divers Gavia sp.) using St. Ives Bay.
 For instance, in eight fishing days in January 1988, about 900 auks were removed dead from these nets.
 The numbers caught at this single site are not significant at the North Sea population level, but this situation is probably typical of sites where diving seabirds are common and netting is undertaken.
-An investigation by the Royal Society for the Protection of Birds in the UK in the winter of 1991/1992 indicated that most entanglement events are sporadic and localised (ref to come).
-The extent of usage of gill nets on other English North Sea coasts has not been quantified as many of these nets are deployed from vessels less than 10 m in length (which are not required to complete logbooks); however, several thousand kilometres of monofilament gill net are imported into England and Wales each year.
-There is some qualitative information on the distribution of gill net fisheries around England and Wales (Figure 4.4.3; Potter and Pawson, 1991).
-Monofilament gill nets are not in legal use off Scotland, though there is some illegal use.
-The impact of these illegal nets on seabirds is not easily quantified.
-There is widespread belief that monofilament gill nets are a particular problem (Mead 1989), but seabirds are taken in all types of gill nets.
+An investigation by the Royal Society for the Protection of Birds (RSPB) in the United Kingdom in the winter of 1991/1992 indicated that most entanglement events are sporadic and localized.
+The extent of usage of gill nets on other English North Sea coasts has not been quantified as many of these nets are deployed from vessels less than 10 m in length (these vessels are not required to complete logbooks); however, several thousand kilometres of monofilament gill net are imported to England and Wales each year.
+There is some qualitative information on the distribution of gill net fisheries around England and Wales (see Figure 4.4.3).
+Monofilament gill nets are not in legal use off the coast of Scotland, although some illegal use has been reported.
+The impact of these illegal nets on seabirds is not easy to quantify.
+There is widespread belief that monofilament gill nets are a particular problem (Mead, 1989), but seabirds are taken in all types of gill nets.

-Oldén et al. (1988) estimated that 25,000 diving seabirds were killed by drowning in herring and cod gill nets in the southeast Kattegat between 1982 and 1988.
+Oldén et al. (1988) estimated that 25 000 diving seabirds were killed by drowning in herring and cod gill nets in the southeast Kattegat between 1982 and 1988.
 The majority (90-95%) of these birds were guillemots, and had migrated from populations breeding on the Scottish North Sea coast.
 Most of the fishing activities here are for herring, but most birds were found in bottom-set cod nets with a mesh size of 150 mm.
 Herring nets were of 55 mm mesh and were set either on the bottom or near the surface.
 These tended to catch cormorants.